sura1128/hdb_resale_analytics/README.md

 <h2> Defining The Questions </h2>

 <h3> <u> A Guide To Buying an HDB Resale Flat </u> </h3>
-To answer this question, we need to ask more questions and really dig into the trends over the past few years.
+To kickstart this guide, we need to ask a lot of questions and really dig into the trends over the past few years.
 While house hunting in a small island nation, here are a few important factors that we need to consider: <br>

 -  Budget (of course, but even more so for Singapore - as this is an expensive city :D )
 -  Location & neighbourhood